uros76/Controllino-with-Homeassistant/cloning.md

 --------------------------------------------
 -OPTION 2 (directly from rPi)-

+- Get the latest Raspberry Pi OS imager from here https://www.raspberrypi.com/software/

+- Choose operating system rPi OS other > rPi OS Lite (32 or 64bit)

+- Choose storage SD card and press write.
+I suggest you use a spare SD card, size does not matter it can be larger or smaller than 32gb

-- Load Raspbian OS on SD card and boot up rPi.
+- Once the OS loads on SD card put it to rPi and boot it up

 - Connect monitor/screen and keyboard to rPi.
 User is `pi` and default passowrd is `raspberry`